School of Languages and Area Studies

 - Department: School of Languages and Area Studies

 - Faculty: Faculty of Humanities and Social Sciences

 I have a BA in English and Comparative Literature and an MA in Literary Translation from the University of East Anglia and a PhD from the University of Portsmouth.
 After completing my PhD, I taught Translation Studies at the University of Exeter and the University of Hull before joining Portsmouth as a lecturer in 2012.

 The focus of my teaching is the theory and practice of translation.
 I contribute to undergraduate and postgraduate programmes in this area.
 I also contribute to study skills teaching.

 I am a fellow of the Higher Education Academy.

-In general, I am interested in English and world literature (especially experimental writing), literary translation, translation theory and translation in different media.
+In general, I am interested in literary and media translation, fandom and popular culture, and translation in film.
 I would be interested in supervising research students (MRes, MPhil, PhD) in any of the above areas.

 - Language Across Borders